UN calls out Yemen’s Houthi rebels over peace gestures

-SANAA, Yemen (AP) — The United Nations has cast doubt on the claims by Yemen’s Shiite rebels to have withdrawn from the port of Hodeida, saying such steps can only be credible if all other parties can verify them.
+SANAA, Yemen (AP) — The United Nations cast doubt Sunday on claims by Yemen’s Shiite rebels to have withdrawn from the Red Sea port of Hodeida, saying such steps can only be credible if all other parties can verify them.

-A spokesman for U.N.
-Secretary-General Antonio Guterres said Sunday that the rebels failed to honor an agreement to open a “humanitarian” corridor between Hodeida and the capital, Sanaa, to deliver humanitarian assistance.
+Stephane Dujarric, spokesman for U.N.
+Secretary-General Antonio Guterres, said the rebels, known as Houthis, also failed to honor an agreement to open a “humanitarian” corridor between Hodeida and the capital, Sanaa, to deliver assistance.
+Both cities are under rebel control.

-The Houthis said Saturday they handed over control of the port to the coast guard as part of confidence-building measures agreed this month in peace talks in Sweden.
-The government denied this, saying it was a ploy by the Iran-aligned rebels to maintain control of the port.
+He said retired Dutch Maj.
+Gen. Patrick Cammaert, who heads a U.N. team of monitors in Hodeida, has expressed his “disappointment at their missed opportunity to build confidence between the parties” in a meeting with rebel representatives about their failure to open the corridor.

+The confidence-building measures agreed in Sweden this month, which include an exchange of prisoners, could pave the way for a political settlement of Yemen’s 4-year-old war, which pits the Iran-aligned Houthis against the government and a Saudi-led coalition.

 Most Read Nation & World Stories